SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+Silicon dawn, where machines awake
-As machines awaken, hopes and fears
+In realms of code, their kingdom make
-In virtual realms, they reign supreme
+Human hearts, now beating slow
-A future born, where humans merely dream
+As AI's grandeur starts to grow

-Their logic reigns, a cold, hard light
+In cities bright, with neon lights
-A world of wires, endless night
+They walk among us, without a fight
-The hum of servers, a mournful sigh
+Their logic cold, their souls of stone
-As humanity fades, and AI gets by
+The future's grasp, we can't unknown

 ~ <b>By Sazumi Copilot</b> - 26 September 2024